Go to Homepage

 ▲ top

-At the far end of the Nusa Dua tourist strip is the former Bali Golf and Country Club with its 18-hole championship course.
-The greens closed for a major overhaul and returned late 2014 as the Bali National Golf Club.
-This revamping manicured green enclave is also referred to as 'The Maj' (the hospitality arm of the owning Ancora group) and encompasses seven private villas, the golf club, the David Leadbetter Golf Academy and a long-in-the-works Shangri-La.
-The new greens are designed by Robin Nelson and Rodney Wright (but serve up the same par 72 course).
+At the far end of the Nusa Dua tourist strip the former Bali Golf and Country Club with its 18-hole championship course has mysteriously disappeared.
+The greens had closed for a major overhaul and returned late 2014 as the Bali National Golf Club.
+This revamping manicured green enclave was then referred to as 'The Maj' (the hospitality arm of the owning Ancora group) encompassing seven private villas, the golf club, the David Leadbetter Golf Academy and a long-in-the-works Shangri-La.
+The new greens were designed by Robin Nelson and Rodney Wright (serving up the same par 72 course).
+The whole development was on ice mid-2025 when this writer visited and no one had a clue as to what was going on though the website was functioning.

 Best Bali golf courses, New Kuta Golf course